AnthonyByansi/AZ-104_Microsoft-Azure-Administrator-Associate/CONTRIBUTING.md

 - If you're submitting code samples, ensure they are properly formatted and well-commented.
 - Respect the original author's style and voice when making contributions.
 - Review the [Code of Conduct]() before contributing.
 All interactions must be respectful and professional.

+## Code of Conduct
+Please review and adhere to our Code of Conduct to ensure a respectful and inclusive environment for all contributors and users.

+## Feedback and Questions
+If you have any questions or need clarification, feel free to create an issue or contact us.
+Your feedback is highly valuable as it helps us maintain the quality and accuracy of the repository.

+Thank you for your contributions!